 Course electives must be regular graduate courses (not research or independent study).
 Courses offered by other graduate programs may be taken as electives but require approval of the graduate advisor.
-Requirements for formal course work beyond the minimum are flexible and are determined by the individual student's background and research topic in consultation with the graduate advisor.
-All Physics graduate students must successfully complete their core course requirements with a grade of S or B or better.
-A student may petition the graduate chair for a single B- grade to be accepted.
-Graduate students should be aware that grades obtained of B-may land them in a state of unsatisfactory degree progress, as they must maintain an overall GPA of 3.0, and their semester GPA must not remain below 3.0 for two consecutive semesters.
+Recommendations for course work beyond the minimum are flexible and are determined by the individual student's background and research topic in consultation with the graduate advisor.

+All Physics graduate students must successfully complete their core course requirements with a grade of B or better.
+A student may petition the graduate chair in the case of a single B- grade for an extension until the end of the third year to re-take that course and achieve a grade of B or better, or if the student has already re-taken the class, to audit the class and take the exams, achieving a grade of B or better.
+In this latter case, the student will notify the instructor to report the grade to the Graduate Group Chair and Graduate Coordinator to confirm satisfaction of this requirement.
+Graduate students should be aware that grades obtained of B- may land them in a state of unsatisfactory degree progress, as they must maintain an overall GPA of 3.0, and their semester GPA must not remain below 3.0 for two consecutive semesters.
 Graduate students should also be advised that S/U grades do not count towards GPA calculation by the registrar.
-A minimum course load is 12 units each academic semester for students supported by the University through employment of fellowship (8-units for self-supported students), and per UC regulations students cannot enroll in more than 12 units of graduate level courses (200).
+A minimum course load is 12 units each academic semester.

 Special Requirements: There is no foreign language course requirement.
 One semester of teaching assistantship is required.
 As noted in the course requirements, students must take 1 unit of QSB 294 Responsible Conduct of Research and 4 semesters of Physics seminar, PHYS 293.
-All students in the group are required to pass a one-semester review course, PHYS 202, of undergraduatelevel understanding of the fundamental concepts in the field.
-This course is offered at the beginning of the fall semester every year, and the student is required to take it within the first year unless a petition for taking it at a specific time is approved by the Graduate Program Chair.
+All students in the Graduate Group are required to pass a one-semester review course, PHYS 202, of undergraduate-level understanding of the fundamental concepts in the field.
+This course is offered in the fall semester every year, and the student is required to take it within the first year unless a petition for taking it at a specific time is approved by the Graduate Program Chair.
 The course will review three subjects in one course - Classical Mechanics, Quantum Mechanics and Electromagnetism.
 Each subject is reviewed independently.
-The grade is S/U with S equivalent to B+ or higher of the corresponding UC Merced undergraduate courses.
-Students may opt out of the review course if (1) the student takes a written exam of the three subjects at the beginning of the review course and pass the exam with a grade equivalent to B+ or higher of the corresponding undergraduate course(s), or (2) the student takes the equivalent undergraduate course(s) at UC Merced and passes with B+ or higher.
-If a student chooses (2) for any subject, the final grade of the review course is based on the remaining subject(s) in the review course, and the student passes the requirement only if the student passes both the review course for the remaining subject(s) and the undergraduate course(s) within the first year.
-Option (2) is for students who have not taken a subject in undergraduate studies or have a gap in the training.
-A student must discuss with the instructor of PHYS 202 and the Graduate Program Chair before choosing option (2) and report the grade(s) of the undergraduate course(s) to the Graduate Program Chair and Graduate Coordinator after completion of the course(s).
-The scores and grades of the review course will not be communicated to others.
-Students who have not passed the review course by the end of the first year may be subject to academic disqualification.
-A student who fails the review course may petition to stay in the Master's program and take the review course again.
-University funded support of the Master's program is not guaranteed.
+The grade is S/U. Students who have not taken a subject in undergraduate studies or have had an extended time period since they took the subject may substitute the equivalent undergraduate course(s) at UC Merced, with a requirement to pass with B+ or higher.
+In this case, the final grade of the review course is based on the remaining subject(s) in the review course, and the student passes the requirement only if the student passes both the review course for the remaining subject(s) and the undergraduate course(s) within the first year.
+A student must discuss with the instructor of PHYS 202 and the Graduate Program Chair before substituting the undergraduate course(s), and must report the grade(s) of the undergraduate course(s) to the Graduate Program Chair and Graduate Coordinator after completion of the course(s).
+Students who have not passed the review course by the end of the first year, or as approved by petition, are subject to academic disqualification.